freeradical13/freeradical13.github.io/index.md

 [![Polar water molecule](images/Dipoli_acqua.png)][polar water molecule]

+[Oxidation states][] are a conceptualizatized simplification of covalent bonds as ionic bonds.
+Oxidation states assume full hogging of electrons in a polar molecule.
+For example, in water, Oxygen would have an oxidation state of -2 since it hogs both Hydrogens' electrons, and each Hydrogen would have an oxidation state of +1.
+The atom losing the electrons are said to be oxidized (even if by something other than Oxygen!), i.e. losing electrons, and the atoms doing the oxidation are said to be reduced by the other elements, i.e. reducing the electrons of the oxidized atoms.

 [Intermolecular forces][] describe attraction and repulsion forces between substances and are relatively weaker than intramolecular forces:

 1. [Dipole-dipole forces][] occur when the opposite partial charges of the [dipoles][] of two molecules attract each other.
 For example, two water molecules have a dipole-dipole interaction between the partial negative end of the Oxygen of one molecule and the partial positives of the Hydrogens of the other molecule.
 When this interaction occurs with Hydrogren, this may be called Hydrogen bonding since it's the strongest form of dipole-dipole interaction.